trevordevore/levurehelper-dataview/README.md

 The `CacheKeyForRow()` function must return a unique identifier for each row.
 If you don't define the `CacheKeyForRow()` function in the message path then the DataView will use the row number to uniquely identify each row.
 If your DataView is displaying a flat list of data that cannot be reordered and that never toggles the visibility of rows then there is nothing further that needs to be done.

-If, however, the row that data in your data source is associated with can change inbetween calls to `ResetView` then you must handle `CacheKeyForRow()` and return a unique identifier for the row.
+If, however, the row that data in your data source is associated with can change between calls to `ResetView` then you must handle `CacheKeyForRow()` and return a unique identifier for the row.
 For example, the primary key column from a database table will be adequate in most cases.
 If your DataView is displaying records from multiple tables then the primary key might not be sufficient as the primary keys from two different tables aren't necessarily unique.

 ```
 CacheKeyForRow pRow